Shredder (Teenage Mutant Ninja Turtles): Teenage Mutant Ninja Turtles: Out of the Shadows (2016)

-Brian Tee portrayed Shredder in the 2016 film Teenage Mutant Ninja Turtles: Out of the Shadows.
-At the beginning of the movie, the Foot Clan, led by a scientist named Baxter Stockman, attempts to help Shredder escape from prison.
-Although the turtles try to prevent the escape, Stockman was able to help Shredder escape using a teleportation device.
-But Shredder is hijacked mid-teleport and ends up in a place called Dimension X. There, he meets Krang, who gives Shredder a mutagen canister in exchange for a promise to find the three components of a machine that Krang sent to Earth long ago, which when united will open a portal to his dimension.
-Shredder returns to New York City and recruits two criminals named Bebop and Rocksteady and has Stockman use Krang's mutagen to transform them into powerful animal mutants- a warthog and rhinoceros.
-Shredder, Bebop, and Rocksteady find the components in a museum in New York and in a jungle in Brazil.
-Shredder and Stockman unite the components, creating a portal to Krang's dimension.
-Shredder betrays Stockman and has his men take him away, but upon entering the Technodrome, Krang immediately betrays Shredder, freezing him and locking him away with his collection of other defeated foes.
+Brian Tee portrayed the Shredder in the 2016 film Teenage Mutant Ninja Turtles: Out of the Shadows.
+At the beginning of the film, the Foot Clan, led by Baxter Stockman, attempts to help the Shredder escape from prison.
+Although the turtles try to prevent the escape, Stockman was able to help the Shredder escape using a teleportation device.
+But the Shredder is hijacked mid-teleport and ends up in a place called Dimension X. There, he meets Krang, who gives the Shredder a mutagen canister in exchange for a promise to find the three components of a machine that Krang sent to Earth long ago, which when united will open a portal to his dimension.
+The Shredder returns to New York City and recruits two criminals named Bebop and Rocksteady and has Stockman use Krang's mutagen to transform them into powerful animal mutants- a warthog and rhinoceros.
+The Shredder, Bebop, and Rocksteady find the components in a museum in New York and in a jungle in Brazil.
+The Shredder and Stockman unite the components, creating a portal to Krang's dimension.
+The Shredder betrays Stockman and has his men take him away, but upon entering the Technodrome, Krang immediately betrays the Shredder, freezing him and locking him away with his collection of other defeated foes.

 Batman vs. Teenage Mutant Ninja Turtles (2019)

-Andrew Kishino voices Shredder in the crossover animated film Batman vs. Teenage Mutant Ninja Turtles.
-In the film, Shredder allies his forces with Ra's al Ghul and the League of Assassins to build a machine designed to transform Gotham's citizens into unhinged mutants.
-In exchange for his assistance, Ra's promises Shredder access to one of his Lazarus Pits, which would grant him eternal life.
+Andrew Kishino voices the Shredder in the crossover animated film Batman vs. Teenage Mutant Ninja Turtles.
+In the film, the Shredder allies his forces with Ra's al Ghul and the League of Assassins to build a machine designed to transform Gotham's citizens into unhinged mutants.
+In exchange for his assistance, Ra's promises the Shredder access to one of his Lazarus Pits, which would grant him eternal life.
 When he and the Foot Clan try to steal a cloud seeder from Wayne Enterprises, he ends up fighting Batman and barely comes out victorious after using an ancient technique.

 Later, he fights Batman once more when the Turtles and the Bat-Family arrive at Ace Chemicals to stop him and Ra's from activating the machine.
-Though he gains the upper hand on the Dark Knight once again, he is thrown off when Batman says "Cowabunga" and gains assistance from Raphael.
-Batman defeats Shredder in the fight.
-After Michaelangelo and Donatello destroy the machine, the debris sends him into a vat of chemicals as the plant explodes.
-In the post-credits scene, he is revealed to have survived the explosion and now strongly resembles and laughs like the Joker.
+After Michaelangelo and Donatello destroy the machine, the debris sends the Shredder into a vat of chemicals as the plant explodes.
+In the post-credits scene, he is revealed to have survived the explosion, which gave him an appearance and maniacal behavior similar to the Joker.